-In the meantime, the legal service is on hand to provide help and advice on welfare benefits to those who have suffered catastrophic injury and who may be adversely affected by the current difficulties with Universal Credit.
+In the meantime, the legal service is on hand to provide help and advice on welfare benefits to those who have a catastrophic injury and who may be adversely affected by the current difficulties with Universal Credit.
 If you need advice, please contact Kara Smith on 020 7822 8049 or email email@example.com.

 For more information the full report can be found here – ‘Helping Hand?
 Improving Universal Credit’.

 This article was published as part of ‘The Legal Service Newsletter’.
 The Legal Service is provided by Stewarts’ pro bono team as part of the firm’s commitment to help people with serious injury.
 The service offers free advice to patients when they need it most.